jfray/smores/README.md

 ## Requirements
 * Publicly addressable machine/VPS/etc.
-* Python 2.7.10 or higher, has not been tested with Python 3.x
+* Python 2.7.14 or higher, has not been tested with Python 3.x
  * No reason necessarily that this couldn't work with 3.x, but has not been tested.
   * PRs welcome!
-* Filesystem access for the sqlite db or DB access - this is a Django app, so just change the settings.py accordingly
-* Edit the settings.py-sample and rename to settings.py before starting
 ## Twilio
 * This app requires a Twilio account, setup to post to whatever IP/port you've exposed on the server